bhageria/arduino/AWS_IOT_NodeMCU/README.md

-﻿Connect NodeMCU to AWS IoT Core.
+﻿# Connect NodeMCU to AWS IoT Core.

-Publish Messages from NodeMCU to the Core
+##Publish Messages from NodeMCU to the Core
+## Subscribe to Messages from AWS IoT in NodeMCU

 Tutorial by https://nerdyelectronics.com:

 1)  AWS IoT - Create a Thing